pascomnet/documentation/site/content/client-desktop-userguide/search/_index.en.md

 ## How to use the Search function

 The search function is a very good tool for navigating more efficiently in the pascom client.
-The search function can be found in the dynamic account area when all windows are closed or via the menu bar by clicking on the **magnifying glass symbol**.
+The search function can be found in the dynamic account area when all windows are closed or via the menu bar by clicking on the {{< ui-button "magnifying glass symbol">}}.

 ![the search](search_input.jpg)
 *The Search input field*